K4liber/subinterpreters/README.md

 # Per-interpreter GIL as a solution for multi-core Python

-The repository is a small exercise of how one can use a newly introduced `Python` feature which is an usage of per-interpreter `GIL`.
+The repository is a small exercise of how one can use a newly introduced `Python` feature which is an usage of `per-interpreter GIL`.

 The feature is an accepted solution for multi-core `Python`.
-It is already available through Python/C API starting from `Python` version `3.12`.
+It is already available through `Python/C API` starting from `Python` version `3.12`.

-If you are interested in the whole story behind this repository, please read the whole document.
-If you value results and your time more than stories, please go to section `Play with a per-interpreter GIL yourself` and see what is currently available.
+If you value results and your time more than stories, please go right away to the section `Play with a per-interpreter GIL yourself` and see an example of `per-interpreter GIL` usage.

 # Story behind this repository